qkcire/postig/README.md

 # Quick Start
 ### Credential Requirements
-In order to use this app, you must obtain credentials to access the Stamps.com API.
-You can obtain these credentials by registering for a [free developer account](http://developer.stamps.com/developer/register/).
+In order to use Postig you must obtain credentials to access the Stamps.com API.
+You can obtain these credentials by registering for a [free developer account](http://developer.stamps.com/developer/).

 Once you have your API credentials, clone this repository and install all dependencies via [`npm`](https://docs.npmjs.com/):
 ```